 - Sprinkle the remaining cheese on top.

 - Cook and drain the pasta, mix it with 1 tablespoon olive oil, just to make sure nothing sticks together.

-- Mix with vegetables and ham, if using.
+- Mix with vegetables and ham.

 - You can keep this mixture, covered, in the fridge for about 1 day.

 - Only add the egg mixture and cheese just before baking.